 I like this wooden design better than metal since the wood will not damage knives.
 I know that my old metal magnetic knife strip from Target would occasional put micro scratches on my knives.
 At the time, it was not a big deal since I didn’t have any impressive knives.

 Now, I’m lucky enough to have a Shun Ken Onion Chef’s knife and I certainly do not want to have that knife scratched up.
 I will not have to worry about scratching the Shun now that I have this magnetic knife strip installed.
-(You can use an electric sharpener made just for Japanese Knives, too.)

 The M.O.C.
 Magnetic Knife Strip looks like a simple piece of wood but just a little bit heavier.
 One side is totally plain—this is the side that holds the knives.